Insufficient Credit for Approval

 Pros and Cons

-Debt consolidation involves combining multiple debts into a single loan, potentially with a lower interest rate.
-Consolidating debt can simplify payments, reduce monthly payments, and help in managing debts effectively.
+Debt consolidation involves combining multiple debts into a loan, potentially with a lower interest rate.
+It can simplify payments, reduce monthly payments, and help manage debts effectively.

 • Pros: